palaseus/Adrenochain/docs/API.md

-# GoChain API Documentation
+# adrenochain API Documentation

 ## Overview

-GoChain provides a comprehensive API for blockchain operations, DeFi protocols, cross-chain bridging, and governance.
+adrenochain provides a comprehensive API for blockchain operations, DeFi protocols, cross-chain bridging, and governance.
 This document covers all available endpoints and their usage.

 ## Table of Contents